 Ali has developed a charming, semi-abstract approach to painting her favourite landscapes and local wildlife.
 Fascinated by colour, and the effect of different colour combinations, her vibrant paintings are full of movement and intricate, whimsical details.
 Her painting style is characterised by delicate, fluid strokes of watercolour; she uses the white of the paper to maximum effect, enabling the colours to glow and bounce off each other.

 Ali hopes her colourful paintings make people smile and help create a happier environment.
-She supports and enjoys collaborating with wildlife organisations, especially those helping vulnerable wildlife and habitats adapt to climate change.
+She enjoys collaborating with environmental organisations and champions nature sketching (aka 'Boggy Doodling') as an effective way of encouraging both children and adults to reconnect with nature.

 Please get in touch if you would like any further information.